SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-10-21-how-to-become-a-better-git.markdown

  |

-Once you find it you should find you have just one “Remote” in the list, this is the link to your forked repository.&nbsp; We simple need to add another one for the Main Projects Git repository.&nbsp; If you have set up your local repository manually, you can also use these instructions to setup a source to your own forked repository as well.
+Once you find it you should find you have just one “Remote” in the list, this is the link to your forked repository.
+We simple need to add another one for the Main Projects Git repository.
+If you have set up your local repository manually, you can also use these instructions to setup a source to your own forked repository as well.

-The convention is to call this new “Remote” the “upstream” source, as shown in the example above you just add a new item, name it upstream and then paste in the Git HTTP path to the main project source.&nbsp; If you do not have it to hand, just browse to the main project on it is GIT site and copy the GIT clone url.
+The convention is to call this new “Remote” the “upstream” source, as shown in the example above you just add a new item, name it upstream and then paste in the Git HTTP path to the main project source.
+If you do not have it to hand, just browse to the main project on it is GIT site and copy the GIT clone url.

 you should note you can add many remotes to your project, I am sure this was done for flexibility but cannot for the life of me think why, maybe so you can access multiple forks from the same code branch and be able to access them, I have never done this so I wo not elaborate further.